loop8ack/ExtensionPackTools/README.md

 You have the option to commit the generated .vsext file to souce control.
 This is highly recommended.

+## Project Takeover

+This project has been taken over by Loop8ack.

+I have assumed ownership and responsibility for the further development and maintenance of this project.
+As the new maintainer, I will be actively working on improving and adding new features to the project.

+Please feel free to [create an Issue](https://github.com/loop8ack/ExtensionPackTools/issues) for any questions, bug reports, or feature requests you may have.
+Your feedback and contributions are highly appreciated as I continue with the development of this project.

+Thank you!

 ## License
 [Apache 2.0](LICENSE)